akshay-kamath/Visual-Privacy-protection/README.md

 - **PIL (Pillow):** For image handling and manipulation.
 - **NumPy:** For numerical operations and handling image data.

+### Deep Learning Model:
+- **`prototxt` File:**
+  This is a configuration file used by the Caffe deep learning framework to define the model architecture.
+The file specifies the structure of the neural network without the learned weights.
+It outlines details such as:
+  - Number and type of layers (e.g., convolutional, pooling layers)
+  - Connections between layers
+  - Other architectural parameters crucial to the design of the model.

+- **`.caffemodel` File:**
+  This file contains the pre-trained weights for the face detection model.
+These weights were learned during training on a large dataset and are essential for the model to perform tasks like face detection effectively.
+By loading these weights, the model can generalize well to new images and videos, allowing for efficient real-time face detection.

 ### Applications:
 - **VSCode**, **PyCharm:** As the integrated development environment (IDE) for coding and testing.